In this section of the workflow we look at the diversity of the water samples collected from Cayo Roldan (hypoxic) and Cayo Coral (normoxic).

 Turned out this was a little tricky to figure out, but thanks to this little nifty block of code written by guoyanzhao on the phyloseq Issues forum, it was a piece of cake.
 The code can be altered to take any rank.
 See the post for an explanation.

 Anyway, the goal is to sum each taxon at sum rank and present that as a bar chart for each sample in the visualization.
 Anvi’o has a specific format it needs where each row is a sample and each column is a taxon.
-Taxa names need the prefix t_<RANK>!.
-For example, t_class! should be added for Class rank.
+Taxa names need the prefix t_<RANK>!

 # Make the table

-anvio_taxa <- ps_water
+<- ps_water

-glom_rank <- tax_glom(anvio_taxa, taxrank = 'Class')
+anvio_taxa <- tax_glom(anvio_taxa, taxrank = 'Class')

-melt_rank <- psmelt(glom_rank)
+glom_rank <- psmelt(glom_rank)

-melt_rank$Class <- as.character(melt_rank$Class)
+melt_rank $Class <- as.character(melt_rank$Class)

-rank_abundance <- aggregate(Abundance~Sample+Class, melt_rank, FUN = sum)
+melt_rank<- aggregate(Abundance~Sample+Class, melt_rank, FUN = sum)

 rank_abundance <- as.data.frame(cast(rank_abundance, Sample ~ Class))

-#rank_abundance <- as.data.frame(rank_abundance)
+rank_abundance #rank_abundance <- as.data.frame(rank_abundance)

-rank_abundance <- tibble::remove_rownames(rank_abundance)
+<- tibble::remove_rownames(rank_abundance)

 rank_abundance <- tibble::column_to_rownames(rank_abundance, "Sample")